microsoft/playwright/docs/src/test-components-storybook-js.md

 ### Step 0: Install Storybook

-IF your project already uses Storybook, you can skip this step.
+If your project already uses Storybook, you can skip this step.

 <Tabs
   defaultValue="npm"